vkerttula/cordova-plugin-saf-mediastore/README.md

 selectFolder(uri:string):Promise<string>
 ```

-Launches an Intent to select a folder to which files can be saved.
+Launches an Intent to select a folder to which files can be saved or read from.
 Returns the content URI.
+The selected URI is also added to the SharedPreferences for later use.

 ```typescript
 selectFile(uri:string):Promise<string>